deep5050/radio-active/README.md

   --log-level LOG_LEVEL   Specify log level
 ```

 > `--station` : Expects a station name to be played ( if not provided it will try to get the last played station ).
-Exaple: "pehla nasha" , pehla_nasha, bbc_radio
+Example: "pehla nasha" , pehla_nasha, bbc_radio

 > `--uuid` : When station names are too long or confusing ( or multiple results for the same name )  use the station's uuid to play . --uuid gets the greater priority than --station. example: 96444e20-0601-11e8-ae97-52543be04c81